 Even a campfire can irritate children’s lungs

-“Smoking is a predictor of asthma even if the child is only exposed to smoke as a fetus,” Kokan said.
+“Smoking is a predictor of asthma even if the child is only exposed to smoke as a fetus,” Keller said.
 “Second-hand smoke is one of the biggest triggers.
 It can come from a wood-burning stove or a campfire as well as a cigarette.
 They all irritate a child’s lungs.”

 Doctors can’t really predict which children will have persistent asthma or go into remission.
 They do know that remission is more common in boys and in children with milder forms of asthma.
 If a child goes into remission, he or she is less likely to have persistent asthma, a study of 35,000 children with asthma determined.

 Your child’s genetic code, handed down by you and your spouse, plays a role in asthma.
 A virus can also trigger asthma.

 One thing that can help is having your child get plenty of physical activity, which can improve lung function.

 “Have your child use a prescribed inhaler before beginning exercise, then warm up and start exercising gradually,” he said.
 “Asthma can be well-controlled.
 There are even people with asthma who compete in the Olympics so it shouldn’t be a deterrent except in extreme cases.”